Bett-A-Fish/ef-json-query-testing/README.md

 #### Misc Test

 After the previous two benchmarks seemed to display that indexing was not necessary, I decided to run a more thorough test using the Misc benchmarks.
-Once with all indexes included to be the baseline for comparison, and once with all indexes removed to see if there were specfic cases where indexing improved performance.
+Once with all indexes included to be the baseline for comparison, and once with all indexes removed to see if there were specific cases where indexing improved performance.

 `Tbl 8` shows the results of both runs, `Baseline` and `NotIndexed`.
 With most comparisons showing not enough change to make a difference.
 It looks like the only columns that see any improvement in search time with an index are optional primitive fields.